francyya/Music_Taste_Analysis/README.md

 - `tempo`: The overall estimated tempo of a track in beats per minute(BPM).
 In musical terminology, tempo is the speed or pace of a given piece and derives directly from the average beat duration.
 The distribution of values for this  feature look like this:
 ![Image](./pic/p9.png)

+- The usual music genres are: > name

 - Have Fun!